-The purpose of an Experience Report is to help you stimulate discussion in the workshop, by describing an experience that you had first hand that relates to the Theme of the workshop.
+The purpose of an Experience Report is to describe an experience that you had first hand that relates to the Theme of the workshop.
+We want to leverage your experience to energize facilitated conversation among the other experts we’ve invited to the Workshop.
 We encourage each person attending a workshop to prepare an Experience Report, but do not require it.

 Experience Report presentations are delivered in the first person (i.e. “I did this…”, “I saw that…”) It is understood that you may not know everything about the project, but we ask that you only speak of what you did and saw.
 You will be asked to answer detailed questions about your experience from experts like yourself, who are the audience for your presentation.
 The Experience Report describes the aspects of the experience that are relevant to the learning, such as: